embedr-finance/embedr-sui-contracts/README.md

 Embedr Protocol is a decentralized lending/borrowing protocol built on the [Sui Network](https://sui.io/).
 Smart contracts are written with the [Move language](https://move-book.com/).

-Embedr Protocol has different modules that are responsible for different parts of the protocol.
-The modules are:
+Embedr Protocol has different packages that are responsible for different parts of the protocol.
+These packages are:

-- **`Library`** - Contains utility functions and shared code that is used by other modules in the protocol.
+- **`Library`** - Contains utility functions and shared code that is used by other packages in the protocol.
-- **`Tokens`** - Handles the creation and management of tokens within the Embedr Protocol.
+- **`Tokens`** - Handles the creation and management of tokens within Embedr Protocol.
-- **`Stable Coin Factory`** - Responsible for creating and managing stable coins within the Embedr Protocol.
+- **`Stable Coin Factory`** - Responsible for creating and managing stable coins.
+Stable coins are created by depositing collateral into the protocol.
+- **`Participation Bank Factory`** - Handles the creation and management of revenue farming pools.
+SMEs can borrow stable coins from liquidity providers and pay them back with interest.

 ## Getting Started